 - Symptoms of an illness that may be contagious such as fever (must be fever free for 24 hours), cough, sneezing, lethargy, diarrhea, vomiting, etc. Person must be fever free for 24 hours.

 - Conjunctivitis (“pink eye")

 - Any of the following contagious diseases: measles, mumps, rubella, roseola and chicken pox

 We recognize that we are a public resource for children and adults of all ages and seek to exceed any requirements that the Illinois Department of Public Health (IDPH) has in order to keep our guests and staff as safe as possible.

 The cleaning procedures in place at our Museum follow strict internal guidelines every day of the year.
 The Museum is cleaned and disinfected daily prior to opening.
 Janitorial staff clean the building throughout the day.
 All washable toys and props are sanitized in our dishwasher.
 Dress up clothing and sports uniforms are laundered regularly.

 If an area or object needs attention, we always encourage our guests to notify our staff right away.

-Over the last several weeks, we have increased our daily cleaning and sanitizing of door handles, handrails, and frequently touched surfaces.
-We have added hand sanitizing stations throughout the building (in addition to the hand sanitizer stations we already have in the Museum).
-We’ve also added tissue boxes and waste baskets throughout the Museum.
+We do daily cleaning and sanitizing of door handles, handrails, and frequently touched surfaces.
+We have hand sanitizing stations throughout the building.

 If you would like to know more about COVID-19: